karan-pandre/Sales-Analysis/README.md

 2. Open `EDA_Regional_Sales_Analysis.ipynb` in Jupyter Notebook or JupyterLab.
 3. Ensure `Regional Sales Dataset.xlsx` is in the repo root (already included).
 Run the notebook cells.

-## Notes
-- Colab-specific mounting references were removed so the notebook runs locally from the included Excel file.

----

-If you want, I can also create a minimal `requirements.txt` and clear notebook outputs before you push to GitHub.

 ## Live report
 You can view an interactive version of the Power BI report here:

 [View the live report on Power BI]([https://app.powerbi.com/view?r=eyJrIjoiNzkzOGM0MDYtY2MyNS00N2UwLWExM2QtNDQxNGU4MjFkNTNiIiwidCI6IjZiYWI3NzY1LWMzODctNGQwZC05YmU3LTdmNTY3OTI1MTU5NCIsImMiOjEwfQ%3D%3D&embedImagePlaceholder=true](https://app.powerbi.com/view?r=eyJrIjoiNzkzOGM0MDYtY2MyNS00N2UwLWExM2QtNDQxNGU4MjFkNTNiIiwidCI6IjZiYWI3NzY1LWMzODctNGQwZC05YmU3LTdmNTY3OTI1MTU5NCIsImMiOjEwfQ%3D%3D&embedImagePlaceholder=true))

-Note: A local copy of the report (`SALES REPORT.pbix`) is also included in the repository and a copy was placed on your Desktop for local inspection.